-The student will be expected to demonstrate proficiency in French (present tense only) at the basic level in:
+The student will be expected to demonstrate proficiency in French (present and past tenses) at the basic level in:

-- 1. Aural comprehension of simple discourse - 2.
-Reading comprehension of simplified texts - 3.
-Speech delivery: extend greetings, express needs, ask questions and give replies - 4.
-Written expression: simple sentences and short dialogues - 5.
-Understanding target cultures
+- 1. Aural comprehension of simple discourse. - 2.
+Reading comprehension of simplified texts. - 3.
+Speech delivery: extend greetings, express needs, ask questions and give replies. - 4.
+Written expression: simple sentences and short dialogues. - 5.
+Understanding target cultures.